Information for tenants

 How to participate

 Both you and your landlord need to agree to participate in the trial, but it is your landlord who must apply for the solar rebate.
-If your landlord has invited you to join the trial to have solar installed at your place and you would like to participate, follow the steps below.
+If your landlord registered for the trial and you would like to participate, follow the steps below.
+The system must be installed and rebate application submitted by 30 June 2020.

 Step 1: Provide property access for a quote